jgd10/isale-wiki/Terms-of-use.md

 * iSALE accounts are for use only by the registered account holder; redistribution of the code in any part or form is not permitted.
 * iSALE comes with absolutely no warranty and no guarantee of support

 Failure to comply with any of these terms will result in withdrawal of iSALE access.
+Applicants will be asked to agree to these terms and conditions on submission of the [application form](https://isale-code.github.io/access.html).

 > *Please note: Access to the three-dimensional variant "iSALE-3D" is currently restricted to experienced iSALE-2D users who already contributed to the improvement of iSALE (developments, bug-reports, supporting other users)*